FernandoVezzali/pattern-strategy/README.md

         }
     }

+Only one responsibility:

-Now our class does only one thing, it calculates the shipping cost and even better, it doesn't need to know what's the carrier and there's no risk of throwing exceptions.
+> Now our class does only one thing, it calculates the shipping costs.
+Most importantly, it permorns the calculation without knowing the carriers neither their algorithams.

 Now let's check the metrics before and after for the [ShippingCostCalculatorService](https://github.com/FernandoVezzali/pattern-strategy/blob/master/After/Strategy.Domain/ShippingService/ShippingCostCalculatorService.cs) class: